Feyerabend/cc/ch06/addition/algebra/README.md

 }
 ```

-Tell the LLM: "Implement this spec, but optimize the `accounts` query to O(1) lookup.
+Tell the LLM: "Implement this spec, but optimise the `accounts` query to O(1) lookup.
 Document the representation choice."

 *2. Concurrency*
 Your spec might be for a single-threaded model: